Resource Pools

 URL path.
 For example, a custom pool called custom-pool-stream-head

-is accessible at
+is accessible using HTTPS.

 https://<your-hdx-host-url>/pool/custom-pool-stream-head